 Figure 9 plots the estimated g and h coefficients and their 95 percent confidence intervals for n = 1, 2, ...
 22 trading days after a jump day.
 Jumps triggered by monetary policy foreshadow an absolute reduction in market volatility (conditional on controls).
 This effect is statistically significant at the 95 percent level for trading days 2 through 8 after the jump and marginally significant for at least a month.
-The monetary policy effect on post-jump volatility is greater relative to jumps triggered by other forces.
+The monetary policy effect on post-jump volatility is even greater relative to jumps triggered by other forces.
 At n = 10, for example, a jump triggered by news about monetary policy lowers the conditional forecast of stock market volatility by 2.17 (1.24 - (-0.93)) units relative to other jumps, where the units are average daily squared returns.
 This effect equals 78 percent of the average realized daily volatility over ten-day intervals in the US data.
-The appendix provides evidence that this volatility-dampening aspect of jump-triggering monetary policy news is stronger for downward jumps (Figure A8) and during recessions (Figure A9).
+Appendix Figure A9 shows that the volatility-dampening aspect of monetary policy news is much stronger in recessions.